Stephan Winkelmann: Awards

 The award is a tribute to his commitment to relaunching the Italian marque, which has attained a leading position on the international automotive scene.

+In 2013, Winkelmann was given the Premio Internazionale BARSANTI e MATTEUCCI, a prestigious award in the domain of automotive engineering.

 On May 22, 2014 Stephan Winkelmann received the highest decoration in the Order of Merit of The Italian Republic, Knight Grand Cross.
 The decoration was awarded through the presidential “Motu Proprio” for the valued results achieved by Winkelmann as leader of one of the most important companies of Made in Italy.